Symplectic Neural Flows for Modeling and Discovery: Numerical Experiments

 \subsubsection{Unsupervised experiments}

 As for the previous two test problems, we consider the unsupervised problem of solving the differential equations in \Cref{eq:HeilesEq} for arbitrary initial conditions in $\Omega\subset\R^4$, and for time instants in $[0,\Delta t]$.
-The plots consider the initial condition $(0.3, -0.3, 0.3, 0)$, leading to initial energy $H_0=0.13$, corresponding to chaotic dynamics.
-We collect in \Cref{fig:henonHeiles} the experiments with the three training regimes for \texttt{SympFlow} and with an MLP, again regularized by \Cref{eq:mlpReg}.
-We see that \texttt{SympFlow} leads to better long-term energy behavior, and that the mixed training regime leads to slightly improved results.
+The plots consider the initial condition $(0.3, -0.3, 0.3, 0)$, leading to initial energy $H_0=0.13$, corresponding to chaotic dynamics. \one{We collect in \Cref{fig:henonHeiles} the experiments with the two training regimes for \texttt{SympFlow} and an MLP, i.e., with and without regularization by \Cref{eq:L2} and \Cref{eq:mlpReg} to promote Hamiltonian conservation}.
+We see that \texttt{SympFlow} leads to better long-term energy behavior, and that the mixed training regime leads to slightly improved results, \one{see \Cref{app:mixed}}.
 We also plot the Poincar\'e cuts associated with the section in \Cref{eq:poincare}.
 A reference cut obtained with Runge--Kutta $(5,4)$ can be found in \Cref{app:heiles}.
-The \texttt{SympFlows} lead to much more qualitatively accurate solutions, given that the obtained cuts resemble the expected behavior. \Cref{app:heiles} also collects the plots of the solution curves obtained with this initial condition for the four trained models.
+The \texttt{SympFlows} lead to much more qualitatively accurate solutions, given that the obtained cuts resemble the expected behavior. \one{We also notice that the regularization term considerably improves the MLP predictions, but is not so significant for \texttt{SympFlow}, which captures the correct behavior without regularization.} {The regularized \texttt{SympFlow} performs slightly worse than the unregularized one, suggesting that it would be worth further exploring the design of a more suitable regularization term, or refining the balance between the two loss terms.} \Cref{app:heiles} also collects the plots of the solution curves obtained with this initial condition for the four trained models.